 Similar is the tale of Ophion - the serpentine predecessor of Cronus who was defeated and banished beneath Ogenus (i.e. Oceanus).
 Otherwise, he was punished by Zeus by having the mountain Ophionion placed upon him, which reminds us of the Ophioussa of the Phocaean explorers.
 Ophion's wife was Eurynome, otherwise the name of an Oceanid who, along with Achilles' mother Thetis (a creation goddess, perhaps, according to Alcman), gave refuge and succour to Hephaestus beneath the ocean after he was expelled by his mother Hera from Olympus.
 Eurynome's male counterpart Eurynomus appears as a demon of the underworld in painting.

-Another giant who got his comeuppance for his misdeeds was killed by Heracles, the time traveller, during the Gigantomachy, having attempted to purloin the cattle of Helios from Erytheia (they were in Thrinacia in the Odyssey).
+Another giant who got his comeuppance for his misdeeds was killed by Heracles during the Gigantomachy, having attempted to purloin the cattle of Helios from Erytheia (they were in Thrinacia in the Odyssey).
 In order to do so, the hero was summoned from the future, after the gods realised that they would be bested if they did not acquire the assistance of this greatest of heroes.